Primal Journal (Katooshie)

 - Restore my vision and body to full health by eating my own Primal diet and engage in Primal Island activities.

-- Lose weight and get into the best shape of my life, renew my fitness, health, and beauty.
-Why not?
+- Reach my goal weight of 140 lbs and get into the best shape of my life.

-- Learn more about the Primal Lifestyle by reading "The Primal Blueprint" and articles on this website and blog
+- Learn more about the Primal Lifestyle by reading "The Primal Blueprint" and articles on this website, blog and other sources.

 - Get to know others on this forum for mutual support, encouragement, and sharing information

-- Maintain this journal to chart my progress and, hopefully, record and amazing success story!
+- Maintain this journal to chart my progress and record and amazing success story!

 What Do I Plan To Do?